The real cost of generative AI tokens in 2026: the full provider-by-provider comparison

 Cohere portability read

 Cohere is relatively portable if you keep your own vector database or use private deployment.
-Rerank scores and embeddings are not inherently provider-trapped artifacts.
-The more "sticky" Cohere story, if you choose it, is around managed enterprise deployment and private hosting rather than a giant public-tooling ecosystem.
+Its stickier value is in managed enterprise deployment and private hosting, not a giant public tooling layer.

 DeepSeek